squarerootof9/WindowsSetup/README.md

 ---

-## License
+## Author and License

-This script is provided "as is" without warranty of any kind.
-Use it at your own risk.
-Ensure compliance with all software licenses and terms of use for the programs being installed.
+### Author

+- **Name**: threeofthree
+- **Date**: 2024-10-25

+### License

+This script is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+See the [LICENSE](LICENSE) file in the project root for license information.

+---

+**Note**: Please ensure that you include a `LICENSE` file in your project directory containing the full text of the MIT License.
+This is important for compliance with the license terms and for informing users of their rights regarding the software.

 ---